axelerant/testimonials-widget/readme.txt

 * Use custom taxonomy or WordPress's own for categories and tags
 * Use's [bxSlider](http://bxslider.com) for transitions

-= Testimonials Widget Premium =
+= Testimonials Premium =

-Testimonials Widget Premium adds onto the best WordPress testimonials plugin there is, [Testimonials Widget](http://wordpress.org/extend/plugins/testimonials-widget/).
-Testimonials Widget Premium offers [caching, excerpts, filters, read more links](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/), more selection options, and advanced capabilities like using custom post types as testimonials.
+Testimonials Premium adds onto the best WordPress testimonials plugin there is, [Testimonials](http://wordpress.org/extend/plugins/testimonials-widget/).
+Testimonials Premium offers [caching, excerpts, filters, read more links](http://aihr.us/downloads/testimonials-widget-premium-wordpress-plugin/), more selection options, and advanced capabilities like using custom post types as testimonials.
 Additionally, testimonials support ratings and users can submit their own testimonials via a front-end form shortcode or widget.

 = Primary Premium Features =